Mladic trial witness tearfully recalls loss of father

 His father, who had been beaten up by Serb forces earlier that day, had been held in the same school building on the second floor along with neighbors from the village of Hrvacani near the town of Kotor Varos in the northwest of Bosnia.

-Pasic was too afraid to go upstairs to see his father and neighbors that night even though an armed Serb soldier offered to escort him, he told the court.
+Pasic was too afraid to go upstairs to see his father and neighbours that night even though an armed Serb soldier offered to escort him, he told the court.

 “After being there that night there is no doubt in my mind they were all killed,” he told judges, weeping.
 His father’s body was never found.